 The collection includes a pencil drawing of Dalrymple by Nathaniel Dance (1794).
 There are also portraits of Dalrymple engraved by William Ridley (1802), W. Daniell (1809), T. Blood (1816) and Conrad Westermayer, and a Chippendale armorial bookplate.

 The books in the Dalrymple Collection are held in the Rare Books Collection at various locations.
 They have been individually catalogued.
 The letters are held in the Manuscripts Collection at MS 43.
-A finding aid is available in the Manuscripts Reading Room and online at www.nla.gov.au/nla.ms-ms43.
+A finding aid is available online at https://nla.gov.au/nla.obj-290371685/findingaid.
 The maps, plans and coastal views are housed in the Maps Collection at RA 29, RA 44, RA 46 and RM 1937.
 The portraits are held in the Pictures Collection.

 Cook, Andrew S., Alexander Dalrymple, Oxford Dictionary of National Biography, Oxford University Press, Oxford, 2004.

 Duyker, Edward, Propagandist, pamphleteer and cartographer: the Alexander Dalrymple holdings, National Library of Australia news, vol. 8 (4), January 1998, pp. 7–9.

 Fry, H.T., Alexander Dalrymple (1737–1808) and the expansion of British trade, Cass, London, 1970.